 It is advisable that all retaining walls have a free drainage layer immediately behind them to assist with minimizing build-up of water pressure.

 Walls constructed as part of a building that form an interior surface require special attention.
-The main concern with these type walls is the seepage of moisture through them which can result in unsightly staining of internal wall finishes (plaster or paintwork) or build up mildew and mold.
+The main concern with these type walls is the seepage of moisture through them which can result in unsightly staining of internal wall finishes (plaster or paintwork) or build up mildew and mould.
 The rear of all internal walls should generally be lined with a waterproof membrane and have free draining material immediately behind it.
 Usually internal walls will not have seep holes installed but rather look to stop any water from getting through.
 This will then prevent any moisture from seeping through and possibly affecting the finished surface inside the building.

 In addition to the membrane, free draining material is placed against the rear surface.
 This minimizes the potential build-up of water pressure.
-This drainage material needs to be sloped and directed to a point where the water can escape, either through open drains or plumbed-in drainage into the stormwater.
+This drainage material needs to be sloped and directed to a point where the water can escape, either through open drains or plumbed-in drainage into the storm water.
 Often internal walls end up below natural surface level (such as in basements) which then requires installation of a collection point or sump, which will then need a pump to be installed to get rid of the water.
 Without any of the above is it likely that moisture problems will exist.